1950's - In The Beginning

 fairly standard, two or more saxophones, two or more trumpets, a

-couple of trombones, a piano, drums and a double bass.
-For the most
+couple of trombones, a piano, accordion, drums and a double bass and possibly a

 the nemesis of the orchestra and would help hasten their downfall.